OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ### Start the project

-Start the project from the menu bar by choosing **Debug** > **Start Debugging**.
+Start the project by choosing **Debug** > **Start Debugging** from the menu bar.
 Visual Studio will automatically build the solution and start Office to host your add-in.

 When Visual Studio builds the project it performs the following tasks: